dart-lang/language/working/1426-extension-types/feature-specification.md

 a basename which is also the basename of a member declaration in the extension type.

-*For instance, if an extension `E` contains a declaration of a method named `toString`, the hide clause must include `toString` (or a class type, because they all include `toString`).
+*For instance, if an extension `E` with a hide clause contains a declaration of a method named `toString`, the hide clause must include `toString` (or a class type, because they all include `toString`).
 Otherwise, the member declaration named `toString` would be an error.*

 Let `E` be an extension type with a show/hide part such that a member `m` is included in the interface of `E`.
 The member signature of `m` is the